 Delaware Law Salutes Prestigious Josiah Oliver Wolcott Fellowship Program

-Five Delaware Law School students serve each academic year as Wolcott Fellows to the justices of the Supreme Court of Delaware.
+Five Delaware Law School students recently began serving their clerkships as Wolcott Fellows to the justices of the Supreme Court of Delaware.

 As Wolcott Fellows, students serve as judicial clerks, working approximately 20 hours per week, performing legal research, writing draft opinions, and attending weekly oral argument sessions at the Supreme Court Courthouse in Dover, Delaware.

 Left to right: Madeline Carlson; Adriane Kappauf; D. Alex Sapp; Quintessa Davis; Terisa Shoremount; Dean Rodney Smolla

 Wolcott Fellows receive academic credit and either a cash grant or a tuition-remission scholarship grant, funded by Delaware Law School for the duration of their Fellowship with the Court.